CleoCTech/vue3-learning/ReadMe.md

 - Let's refractor this, by cutting off the modal from `TeamView` component to it's domain modal `AddMemberModal`.
 - Whenever the button should display, we can reference the `Modal`, once you reference the Modal and it has it's own button, the button will be loaded by defau
 - And this is `Teleporting`!

+## Episode 31: That's All She Wrote
+- I hate to say it, but that's all she wrote.
+We're all wrapped up for this series.
+But, of course, there's still more to learn.
+In this final episode, we'll review some recommended follow-up resources and courses.
+Thanks for your effort!